-And, even though I have college kids and teenagers, we still fuel Santa and his helpers on his biggest night, Christmas Eve.
+And, even though I have college kids and young adults, we still fuel Santa and his helpers on his biggest night of the year, Christmas Eve.

 It’s part of our family tradition.

-Santa and company will be very pleased to have any of these cookies on his plate this holiday season!
+Santa and any company you may entertain over the holiday season will be very pleased to have any of these cookies for Santa on their plate!

 Vegan Cowboy Cookies from Sharon Palmer, The Plant-Powered Dietitian